Browse by Course

 Chapter 15: Gradualism: The Good Legacy

 This is an interesting and controversial take on Darwinism and its philosophical implications and legacy.
 Clearly written, it will undoubtedly promote lively discussion even by those who do not agree with the author’s conclusions.
 Recommended, especially for those who want to learn more about the issues.

-Michael Ruse, Lucycle T. Werkmeister Professor, Florida State University
+Michael Ruse, Lucyle T. Werkmeister Professor of Philosophy, Florida State University

 Gerard M. Verschuuren provides a first-rate analysis of Darwin’s philosophical legacy, especially in terms of a balanced assessment of Darwin’s argument and the assumptions underlying it.
 In contrast to authors who paint Darwin in black or white colors, i.e. either all right or all wrong, Verschuuren paints a portraiture of Darwin that includes the full spectrum of colors—both pleasing to the eye and not.
 The outcome is a very vibrant and clear book, which gives the reader a fair sense of the impact Darwin’s notion of evolution has had upon understanding ourselves and our place in nature.
 Overall, Verschuuren provides a novel and credible exploration of Darwin’s legacy from a philosophical perspective.